-- Goodman: Counterfactual conditionals are not merely logical relations. - The problem of giving an analysis of the logic of conditionals is intimately related to the problem of distinguishing laws from accidental generalizations. - Compare: - 1.
+- Goodman: Counterfactual conditionals are not merely logical relations. - "The principle that permits inference of 'That match lights' from 'That match is scratched.
+That match is dry enough.
+Enough oxygen is present.
+Etc.' is not a law of logic but what we call a natural or physical or causal law" (Goodman, 8-9). - The problem of giving an analysis of the logic of conditionals is intimately related to the problem of distinguishing laws from accidental generalizations. - Compare: - 1.
 There are no balls of uranium one mile in diameter. - 2.
 There are no balls of gold one mile in diameter. - The explanation of 1 refers to scientific laws about critical mass. - The explanation of 2 is merely accidental. - In order to know that difference, you must know the laws which govern the universe. - The problem of knowing the laws of nature is inextricably linked to the problem of understanding the logic of the natural-language conditional.